Denis Coughlan: Inter-county career

-Munster
+Inter-provincial career

 Coughlan was first selected for the Munster inter-provincial football team in advance of the 1968 Railway Cup.
 He made his first appearance for the team on 25 February 1968 when he lined out at centre-back in the 0–11 to 0–05 defeat by Leinster.

 After a four-year absence, Coughlan was recalled to the Munster football team for the 1972 Railway Cup.
 On 17 March 1972, he lined out at centre-forward for the 1-15 apiece draw with Leinster in the final.
 Coughlan retained his position on the starting fifteen for the replay on 23 April 1972 and ended the game with a winners' medal after the 2–14 to 0–10 victory.

-Coughlan became a dual player at inter-provincial level when he was also added to the Munster hurling team for the 1973 Railway Cup.
+He became a dual player at inter-provincial level when he was also added to the Munster hurling team for the 1973 Railway Cup.
 After making his first appearance for the team in the semi-final defeat of Connacht, he was at midfield on 17 March 1973 when Munster suffered a 1–13 to 2–08 defeat by Leinster in the final.

 On 17 March 1977, Coughlan was selected at left wing-back when Munster qualified to play Leinster in the Railway Cup final.
 He ended the game on the losing side after a 2–17 to 1–13 defeat.

 Coughlan was again included on the Munster hurling selection for the 1978 Railway Cup.
 He was selected in his customary position of left wing-back when Munster qualified to play Leinster in the final on 7 May 1978 at Páirc Uí Chaoimh.
 Coughlan ended the game with a second Railway Cup medal – his first as a member of the hurling team.

-Coughlan earned his fourth call-up to the Munster hurling team in advance of the 1979 Railway Cup.
+He earned his fourth call-up to the Munster hurling team in advance of the 1979 Railway Cup.
 He played his last game for the province on 11 March 1979 when Munster suffered a 4–09 to 2–07 defeat by Connacht at the semi-final stage.